Water Safety

 Learn How to Help!

 You may be able to help yourself and others if you know what to do in an emergency.
-If you see someone in difficulty, tell somebody, preferably a Lifeguard if there is one nearby, or go to the nearest telephone and dial 999, ask for the fire and rescue service at inland water sites and the Coastguard at the beach.
+If you see someone in difficulty, tell somebody, preferably a Lifeguard if there is one nearby, or go to the nearest telephone and dial 999, ask for the Police at inland water sites and the Coastguard at the beach.